-We are still here to care for your pets during this crisis.
+We are still here to provide complete care for your pets during this crisis.

 - You must call to make an appointment